Inflation Conversion Factors for years 1774 to estimated 2028

-Inflation Conversion Factors for years 1774 to estimated 2026, in dollars of recent years
+This site provides Inflation Conversion Factors for dollars of years 1774 to estimated 2028, based in dollars of recent years.

-A single file, available in both Excel and pdf format, that provides conversion factors for year 1774 to estimated 2026 in dollars of 1994 through estimated 2016 and in several specific inflation measures, in the "download conversion factor tables" at the link at the bottom of this page.
+A single file, available in both Excel and pdf formats, provides conversion factors for year 1774 to estimated 2028 in dollars of 1994 through estimated 2018 and for several alternate inflation measures, in the "download conversion factor tables" at the link at the bottom of this page.

 Many people are unclear or misinformed about the composition of the national government budget.
 The best-known example is that nearly everyone vastly over-estimates foreign aid as percent of the national government budget.
 The following tables show the composition of national government spending as percent of the budget and percent of the national economy (gross domestic product, GDP).
 The following two items examine the composition of national government in specific years and also over time.
-Note: These have not been revised to reflect final 2015 data but the illustrations are useful even if the data are not current.
+Note: These have not been revised to reflect recent-year data but the illustrations should be useful even if the data are not current.

-A table (available in Excel and pdf formats) shows detailed categories of national government spending as percent of total national government outlays and as percent of gross domestic product (GDP) for budget years 1962, 1972, 1982, 1992, 2000, 2008, 2012, and 2013, the most recently completed budget year, available here (Excel) and here (pdf).
-These data are useful for gaining perspective about the relative size of various budget categories.
+A table (available in Excel and pdf formats) shows detailed categories of national government spending as percent of total national government outlays and as percent of gross domestic product (GDP) for budget years 1962, 1972, 1982, 1992, 2000, 2008, 2012, and 2013, available here (Excel) and here (pdf).
+These data are useful for gaining perspective about the relative size of various budget categories, though the specifics have changed in recent years.

 one set of graphs in the graphs section.
 The revised graphs show trends in inflation-adjusted price levels, national government outlays and revenues, gross domestic product, and the minimum wage.
 Data are for all or part of years 1774 to 2012, though, for example, the minimum wage began in 1938.